markthree/vitepress-payload-extractor/README.md

 ### Configuration

-Introduce the package in your `vitepress` configuration file and use the `buildEnd` hook in the
+Introduce the package in your `vitepress` configuration file

 ```ts
 // .vitepress/config.js